-These new service providers provide much-needed additional capacity that will help to meet local demand for adult ADHD services and reduce waiting times for diagnosis and treatment.
+These new service providers will help to meet local demand for adult Autism and ADHD services, and reduce waiting times for diagnosis and access to treatment for ADHD.

 The providers listed below have been quality assured by MSE ICB to provide NHS standards of care.
-They are an MSE ICB approved route for patients requesting referrals for ADHD services.
+They are an MSE ICB approved route for Adult patients requesting referrals for Autism and ADHD services.

-The following providers now form a network of locally commissioned NHS services for adults in mid and south Essex.
-In addition to the ADHD service commissioned from our local provider Essex University Partnership Trust (EPUT), local GPs can now refer patients directly to one of these providers as part of patients’ Right to Choose.
+In addition to the Autism service commissioned from our local provider Essex University Partnership Trust (EPUT), local GPs can now refer patients directly to one of these providers as part of patients’ Right to Choose.

 - Atrom Mindcare